-Today I want to share with you some money saving tips if you work from home.
+Today I want to share with you some money-saving tips if you work from home.
 I would encourage you to share them with others too.

 Don’t Just Stay Home

 Research has found that many people who claim to work from home actually engage in more domestic activities rather than working.
 I was guilty of this at one point. when I left my teaching job and decided to work from home, I found myself spending most of my days doing deep cleaning, laundry, and even shopping.
 It later dawned on me that if I were still teaching, those jobs would still get done, but in the hours before and after school.
-I interviewed a few ladies who were making a fantastic full time living working from home and they helped me to see where I was going wrong.
-You can read that post hereread that post here.
+I interviewed a few ladies who were making a fantastic full time living to work from home and they helped me to see where I was going wrong.
+You can read that post here.
 So if you are actually working from home, you need to set a decent amount that you want to earn per hour, and actually stick to work that will earn you that amount.
 Save the other stuff for outside of work hours.

 Set a Budget

 A big part of saving money is knowing exactly how much money you have coming in and how much is going out.
-No use being haphazard about it and realising one day that you aren’t able to save because you are spending too much.
+No use being haphazard about it and realizing one day that you aren’t able to save because you are spending too much.
 Learn to balance the books and keep your spending in check.

 Dispose of Your Wardrobe